Ruth Wasserman Lande: Public activities

 Wasserman Lande lived for a decade in the Israeli Jewish-Arab city of Lod, where she and her ex-husband, Aviv, were the founders of the Lod Community Foundation, which was founded in 2008.
 Volunteering with the foundation, she played a role in developing tourism, culture, education, and employment in the city.

 Upon returning to Israel, Wasserman Lande was appointed as the Deputy Director-General of the Federation of Local Authorities in Israel.
 She reached out to the international arena to identify foreign investors, empowerment opportunities, partners for cooperation, and people-to-people initiatives for local governments throughout Israel.
 Within this framework, she worked closely with cities in the periphery and the country's center, both Arab and Jewish, religious and secular, large and small.
 Here, she also set out-voluntarily- to create a model of emulation out of a Bedouin village in the North of the country, Shibli–Umm al-Ghanam,.

 Since 2019, she has been writing a column in one of Israel's leading newspapers, Maariv, dealing with different angles of the Israeli Arab realm and the Middle East.

-She is also a commentator on Egyptian and Middle Eastern affairs on foreign and Israeli television stations, including National Public Radio (NPR), the BBC, Israel's Channel 1, Channel 2, Hala TV, Bukra and Israel Plus.
+She is also a commentator on Egyptian and Middle Eastern affairs on foreign and Israeli television stations, including National Public Radio (NPR),Israel's Channel 1, Channel 2, Hala TV, Bukra and Israel Plus.
 She is fluent in Hebrew, English, Russian, and Arabic.

 She became an MK in early January 2021 as a replacement for Meirav Cohen, though she was forced from her seat when Yizhar Shai resigned his ministerial position and regained his previous Knesset seat.
 She regained a Knesset seat when Ram Shefa resigned.